zaid1244567/CORE-JAVA-FOUNDATOION/README.md

 }

-**Example of multiple inheritance for combination of extends and implements**
+**Example of multiple inheritance for combination of extends and implements also it can be considered as an example for hybrid inheritance which is a combination of hierarchical and multiple inheritance**

 Always extends come first then implements